Agricultural vehicles and equipment

 A vehicle with its own automotive power, built to perform agricultural tasks.
 Examples include a harvester or tractor.

-A vehicle without its own automotive power, built to perform agricultural tasks, and includes an agricultural trailer.
+A vehicle without its own automotive power, built to perform agricultural tasks.
 Such as an auger, conveyor, field bin, harvester front, irrigating equipment or machinery.